stephanieye/literary-anagrams/README.md

  * At the end of the game, the final mark is displayed.
 The solo player will get a ranking (from Alpha Double-Plus to Epsilon), based on the caste system in Aldous Huxley's *Brave New World*.
 In the 2-player game, a winner is announced, and players can also look at the ranking.

 <img src="/READMEimages/mobile.png" alt="mobile" style="width: 20%; float: left; padding: 20px 20px 0 0" />

-* The design is responsive and, theoretically, can be played on mobile devices.
+* The design is responsive and, theoretically, can be played on all mobile devices.

 * Another feature is sound effects, which can be switched off by clicking on the music note icon in the upper right corner.
 When muted, the music note icon has a cross over it.